US indicts seven Russian military intel agents in global hacking conspiracy | AFP - This kiji is

 John Demers, US Assistant Attorney General for National Security, confirmed the seven agents were indicted in connection to the attack on the OPCW, on football's governing body FIFA and the US and global anti-doping agencies, and on the US nuclear energy company Westinghouse among others.

-The indictments also include charges of money laundering, using virtual currencies like bitcoin, wire fraud and identify theft.
+The indictments also include charges of money laundering using bitcoin, wire fraud and identify theft.

 "Nations like Russia and others that engage in malicious and norm-shattering cyber and influence activities should understand the continuing and steadfast resolve of the United States and its allies to prevent, disrupt and deter such unaccountable conduct," Demers told a news conference.